- Cut traffic congestion

 - Promote bicycling and pedestrian access and traffic safety

-North Bethesda is home to major employers, such as Marriott Corporation and Lockheed Martin Corporation and is also a prominent retail center featuring Lord & Taylor, Nordstrom, and other fine shops and restaurants.
+North Bethesda is home to major employers, such as the National Institutes of Health and Lockheed Martin Corporation and is also a prominent retail center featuring Pike & Rose, Westfield Montgomery Mall, and other fine shops and restaurants.
 More employees work in North Bethesda than in any other Montgomery County jurisdiction.
 Altogether a total of 70,000 employees and over 1,000 employers are based in North Bethesda, which offers public transportation and other commuting solutions.

 Functions of the Transportation Management District: